 - Always check the price on Amazon first.
 In most cases you’ll find the new price on Amazon is close to (if not better than) the used price on other platforms.
 Factor in fast free shipping, easy returns, and a giant selection, and this should always be your first shopping destination.

-- Check the price of different colours of the same model.
-Prices can vary up to 30% (or more) for the exact same product just in a different colour.
+- Check the price of different colors of the same model.
+Prices can vary up to 30% (or more) for the exact same product just in a different color.
 So if you don’t mind whether you get a red or a blue walker then you might be able to save a bundle!

 - Click the “See All Buying Options” or “Other Sellers on Amazon” links to see other deals.
 Sometimes the default purchase option shown on Amazon is not actually the best deal.
 Take a few moments to look at the other buying options to see if there’s a bargain to be found on a near-mint used walker.

 - Get an Amazon Prime membership.
 Not only does Prime give you FREE same day, one day, and two-day shipping, you also get exclusive deals and 30-minute early access to Lightning Deals.
 Click here to get a 30-day free trial.